libuv/libuv/docs/src/misc.rst

 .. c:function:: char** uv_setup_args(int argc, char** argv)

     Store the program arguments.
-Required for getting / setting the process title.
+Required for getting / setting the process title or the executable path.
 Libuv may take ownership of the memory that `argv` points to.
 This function should be called exactly once, at program start-up.

     Example: